Agreement Terms & Conditions

 9.1You may not use the Services for any purpose relating to gambling, gaming, betting, lotteries, sweepstakes, prize competitions or any gambling-related activity.

-10.1 You acknowledge that we may actively monitor the Content and the use of the Services.
+10.1 You acknowledge that Provider may monitor the Content and the use of the Services.

 11. Harmful software